juvyrandez/Python-Ai-Diagnosis/flask-backend/CEBUANO_IMPLEMENTATION_SUMMARY.md

 ## 📞 Support

-If you encounter any issues with Cebuano translations or AI accuracy, the system logs all predictions in `predictions_log.csv` for analysis and improvement.
+If you encounter any issues with Cebuano translations or AI accuracy, the system logs all predictions in `predictions_log.csv` for analysis and improvementtt.

 ---